This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keep your child safe in the sun and near water:

 - Teach your child how to swim.
-Even if your child knows how to swim, do not let him play around water alone.
+Even if your child knows how to swim, do not let him or her play around water alone.
 An adult needs to be present and watching at all times.
-Make sure your child wears a safety vest when he is on a boat.
+Make sure your child wears a safety vest when he or she is on a boat.

-- Make sure your child puts sunscreen on before he goes outside to play or swim.
+- Make sure your child puts sunscreen on before he or she goes outside to play or swim.
 Use sunscreen with a SPF 15 or higher.
 Use as directed.
-Apply sunscreen at least 15 minutes before he goes outside.
+Apply sunscreen at least 15 minutes before your child goes outside.
 Reapply sunscreen every 2 hours.

 - Encourage your child to use safety equipment.
-Encourage him to wear a helmet when he rides his bicycle and protective gear when he plays sports.
+Encourage your child to wear a helmet when he or she rides a bicycle and protective gear when he or she plays sports.
 Protective gear includes a helmet, mouth guard, and pads that are appropriate for the sport.

 - Remind your child how to cross the street safely.
 Remind your child to stop at the curb, look left, then look right, and left again.
 Tell your child never to cross the street without an adult.
-Teach your child where the school bus will pick him up and drop him off.
+Teach your child where the school bus will pick him or her up and drop him or her off.
 Always have adult supervision at your child's bus stop.

 - Store and lock all guns and weapons.
 Make sure all guns are unloaded before you store them.
 Make sure your child cannot reach or find where weapons or bullets are kept.
 Never leave a loaded gun unattended.